abc-research/challenge2023/_pages/data.md

 ![data_structure](/challenge2023/assets/images/data_structure.png)

-Inside the training data folder, we have provided files containing Garmin data, wearing-off information, and drug intake information.
+Inside the training data folder for each participant, we have provided files containing Garmin data, wearing-off information, and drug intake information.
 If you open the files you can see the following columns for each sheet.

 ![t1_garmin](/challenge2023/assets/images/t1_garmin.png)